 Engage the trigger until caulk begins to flow from the tip but watch for excess that may run quickly from the tube.
 If this happens, turn the pen and pull back on the plunger to release the pressure.
 Some caulk guns are designed to reverse pressure on the push-plate as soon as you release the trigger.
 These are convenient and can make for a cleaner application.

-If the caulk continues to run even with the pressure off, hold a rag over the tip and begin filling the crack as soon as possible to avoid caulking running out uncontrolled.
+If the caulk continues to run even with the pressure off, hold a rag over the tip and begin filling the crack as soon as possible to prevent excessive caulk running out uncontrolled.

 Fill the Crack with Caulk